Real-World Protection Test April 2016 – Factsheet

 Our Real-World Protection Test is currently the most comprehensive and complex test available, using a large number of test cases.
 This year, we are running this test under Microsoft Windows 7 Home Premium 64 Bit SP1 with up-to-date third-party software (such as Adobe Flash, Adobe Acrobat Reader, Java, etc.).
 Due to this, finding in-the-field working exploits and running malware is much more challenging than e.g. under Microsoft Windows XP with unpatched/vulnerable third-party applications.

-This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of April 2014.
-The detailed overall result reports (covering four months each) are released in July and December.
-Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective four-month period.
+This fact sheet is a short overview of the Whole-Product Dynamic Real-World Protection Test results of April 2016.
+The detailed overall result reports (covering five months each) are released in July and December.
+Each of the overall result reports will also contain a false-alarm test and will contain the awards the products reached based on their overall scores during the respective five-month period.